 Are you gearing up for a book launch?
 It might seem like there’s an endless number of book marketing ideas you could incorporate into your promotional plan.
-But if you’re looking for proven ways to drive sales with ROI-positive results, BookBub offers a full suite of marketing tools that can help.
+But if you’re looking for proven ways to drive sales, BookBub offers a full suite of marketing tools that can help.

 Whether you’re looking to boost preorder sales, have a successful launch week, or maintain the momentum after launch, we’ve got you covered — and we’ve helped thousands of authors and publishers successfully drive revenue and exposure for their new books.